 Q: How is Amazon ECS different from AWS Elastic Beanstalk?

 AWS Elastic Beanstalk is an application management platform that helps customers easily deploy and scale web applications and services.
-It keeps the provisioning of building blocks (e.g., EC2, RDS, Elastic Load Balancing, Auto Scaling, CloudWatch), deployment of applications, and health monitoring abstracted from the user so they can just focus on writing code.
-You simply specify which container images are to be deployed, the CPU and memory requirements, the port mappings, and the container links.
+It keeps the building block provisioning (e.g., EC2, Amazon RDS, Elastic Load Balancing, AWS Auto Scaling, and Amazon CloudWatch), application deployment, and health monitoring abstracted from the user so they can focus on writing code.
+You simply specify which container images to deploy, the CPU and memory requirements, the port mappings, and the container links.

-Elastic Beanstalk will automatically handle all the details such as provisioning an Amazon ECS cluster, balancing load, auto-scaling, monitoring, and placing your containers across your cluster.
-Elastic Beanstalk is ideal if you want to leverage the benefits of containers but just want the simplicity of deploying applications from development to production by uploading a container image.
+Elastic Beanstalk will automatically handle all the details such as provisioning an Amazon ECS cluster, balancing load, auto-scaling, monitoring, and container placement across your cluster.
+Elastic Beanstalk is ideal if you want to leverage the benefits of containers withthe simplicity of deploying applications from development to production by uploading a container image.
 You can work with Amazon ECS directly if you want more fine-grained control for custom application architectures.

 Q: How is Amazon ECS different from AWS Lambda?

 Amazon ECS is a highly scalable Docker container management service that allows you to run and manage distributed applications that run in Docker containers.
 AWS Lambda is an event-driven task compute service that runs your code in response to “events” such as changes in data, website clicks, or messages from other AWS services without you having to manage any compute infrastructure.

 Q: How do I get started using Amazon ECS?

 Visit our Getting Started page for more information on how to start using Amazon ECS.

 Q: Does Amazon ECS support any other container types?